Since September 2015, mobile technology has become a key tool in personalising learning and igniting enthusiasm amongst our pupils at PGS.

 Since January 2014 we have been training cohorts of staff in the use of iPads and trialling their use in classrooms.
 Well-trained and well-equipped staff, able to deploy this technology effectively, now have an increased set of teaching and learning tools to deliver outstanding lessons.

-The feedback from staff and pupils on the first year of introduction of mobile devices has been encouraging and indicates a growing desire to maximise the potential of this mobile technology.
-We want to put devices into the hands of more pupils because a personal device offers new opportunities to motivate and engage pupils of all abilities.
+The feedback from staff and pupils on their use of mobile devices has been encouraging and indicates a growing desire to maximise the potential of this mobile technology.
+We want to put devices into the hands of pupils because a personal device offers new opportunities to motivate and engage pupils of all abilities.